 Pioneer "Babe" Haught built this trail to pack supplies over the Rim from Winslow.

 The trailhead starts from the parking lot just below the Fish Hatchery and is easy to miss even with a sign.
 The first 2 miles offer relatively little shade, as it is a steep climb up a promontory of the Mogollon Rim.
 Due to fire damage about a decade old, all the vegetation is low and consists mostly of 5' trees and tall grasses.
-Depending upon the time of year this section can be very warm, especially because it is almost entirely on the exposed south face of the promontory.
+Depending upon the time of year, this section can be very warm, especially because it is almost entirely on the exposed south face of the promontory.
 After a tough climb, there are rewarding views over the green valley 1200 feet below.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.